vincent-bot1/compose-for-agents/a2a/README.md

 # 🧠 A2A Multi-Agent Fact Checker

-This project demonstrates a **collaborative multi-agent system** built with the **Agent2Agent SDK** ([A2A]), where a top-level Auditor agent coordinates the workflow to verify facts.
+This project demonstrates a **collaborative multi-agent system** built with the **Agent2Agent SDK** ([A2A]) and [OpenAI](https://platform.openai.com/api-keys), where a top-level Auditor agent coordinates the workflow to verify facts.
 The Critic agent gathers evidence via live internet searches using **DuckDuckGo** through the Model Context Protocol (**MCP**), while the Reviser agent analyzes and refines the conclusion using internal reasoning alone.
 The system showcases how agents with distinct roles and tools can **collaborate under orchestration**.

 > [!Tip]
 > ✨ No configuration needed — run it with a single command.